NixOS/nix.dev/source/tutorials/nix-language.md

     {a, b}: a + b

-This is equivalent to

-    x: x.a + x.b

 The argument defines the exact attributes that have to be in that set.
 Leaving out or passing additional attributes is an error.